Feb 20, 2026·6 min read·5 visits

 app.use((req, res, next) => {

-// Check if we are in the /files/ directory AND the file ends in .html or .htm
+// 2.
+Check if the file extension is .html or .htm (case insensitive)

 if (req.url.includes('/files/') && /\.html?$/i.test(req.url.split('?')[0])) {

-// Force the browser to download the file instead of rendering it
+// 3.
+Force the browser to download the file instead of executing it

 res.setHeader('Content-Disposition', 'attachment');